mmallicoat/midtown-rain/docs/Notes.rst

 Todo
 ----

-*   Write code to process images: convert to greyscale, reduce size/dimensionality
-*   Figure out API to get historical weather data
-*   Write script to get weather data correpsonding to time of images;
-    we only need a binary variable 'raining' vs. 'not raining' I think
+*   Collect times of images.
+For each, find the nearest observation and record the Raining/Not binary variable.
+    This variable could be added to the 'images.csv' file.
 *   Figure out which algorithm to use to train the model;
     Convolutional NN?
 *   Find library to implement training algorithm, etc.
+*   Write code to process images: convert to greyscale, reduce size/dimensionality

 Done
 ----
+*   Figure out API to get historical weather data
+*   Write script to get weather data correpsonding to time of images;
+    we only need a binary variable 'raining' vs. 'not raining' I think
 *   Is there a weather station near Times Square?
     Should I pick a different camera location?
     Central Park station and Midtown camera are good.